software-mansion-labs/cairo-compiler-workshop/README.md

 1. CairoLS ends on the semantic model.
 2. It uses its own Salsa database, `AnalysisDatabase`, which has a subset of compiler queries, but adds some extra ones.
-3. CairoLS is doing a lot of reverse queries, i.e. it is asking for things bottom-top, which is not happening in the compiler.
+3. CairoLS is doing a lot of reverse queries, i.e., it is asking for things bottom-top, which is not happening in the compiler.
 4. The usual flow is code location → AST → semantic model → analysis → semantic model → AST → code location.